funterminal/splitpaths/README.md

 ## License

-The project is open-source and under MIT License
+The project is open-source and under GNU GPL v3 or later

 ## Contributing